aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

    When you update the CLI binary with the latest version, note that the newer version binary will be downloaded to your default Downloads folder.
 Remember to move this newer version binary from the Downloads folder to `~/bin/aptos` folder (overwriting the older version).
    :::

-1. Make this `~/bin/aptos` as an executable by running this command:
+1. Make this `~/bin/aptos` an executable by running this command:
     - `chmod +x ~/bin/aptos`.
 1. Type `~/bin/aptos help` to read help instructions.
 1. Add `~/bin` to your path in your `.bashrc` or `.zshrc` file for future use.